james-priest/james-priest.github.io/README.md

 ## Objective

-Full Stack Developer with 20 years of Front End, Database, and .NET experience seeking to build the next generation of web & mobile apps with a dynamic & forward-thinking company.
+Full Stack Developer with 20 years of Front End, Database, .NET, & Marketing experience seeking to join a dynamic & forward-thinking company in which to build the next generation of web & mobile apps.

 ---